 Additionally, a randomized trial found that clients who received 10 massage treatments over 10 weeks scored better on the Neck Disability Index.
 Those who had more treatments, or longer sessions, scored even higher.

-Another study found that a one-hour massage per week for 8 weeks provided better pain relief than usual medical care.
+Another study found that a one-hour massage per week for 8 weeks provided better neck pain relief than usual medical care.

 Perhaps the most promising study is one which found that massage therapy provides amazing results for patients with non-localized pain, such as those suffering from fibromyalgia.
-This study found positive effects in these patients in managing all their symptoms, including pain, anxiety, and depression.

-Massage is The Future of Medicine
+Massage is the Future of Medicine

 As more research is done into pain management and holistic approaches to treatment, medical providers will begin doing a better job of educating themselves and their patients on the benefits of massage therapy.